 - OPC UA is a protocol stack used in the industrial world, such as factories.

-- This is the most active, prospering repository that I’ve maintained so far; I’m feeling very happy working together with great collaborators/contributors :)
+- This is the most active, prospering repository that I’ve maintained so far; I’m feeling delighted working together with great collaborators/contributors :)

 HIP(Host Identity Protocol) implementation in pure Golang.